IamVigneshC/GCP-Migrating-Teradata-to-BigQuery/README.md

 Note:
 This process will take at least 30 minutes to complete.
 You must leave this SSH session open with the script running until it completes.

-Stop at this point and wait for your instructor to tell you when to resume the lab.

 When the script has completed you will see the final logoff notice and the message Fastload Terminated in the SSH window.